San Diego Child Custody and Evidentiary Hearings

 In both a trial and an evidentiary hearing, it is possible to bring forth witnesses and present evidence to support your position.
 That means that an evidentiary hearing gives you the opportunity to put any pertinent evidence that will support your custody case before the judge.
 When it comes to a custody dispute, an evidentiary hearing comes at the end, after which the judge will also make a final ruling.

 There are several things you should know about an evidentiary hearing.
 According to Family Code §217 Rule 5.113, "at a hearing on any request for order brought under the Family Code... the court must receive any live, competent, and admissible testimony that is relevant and within the scope of the hearing."
-In addition to speaking on their own behalf, the participants in an evidentiary hearing have the right to present live testimony from other parties as long as they submit a witness list prior to the hearing.
+In addition to speaking on their own behalf, the participants in an evidentiary hearing have the right to present live testimony from other parties as long as they submit a witness list prior to the hearing; they may also present “exhibits,” which can include videos, photos, audio recordings, screenshots, documents, medical records, or other relevant reports.

 Just as in a normal trial, the opposing party (parent) in the case will have the opportunity to cross-examine any witnesses that you bring forward, and you will be able to cross-examine his or her witnesses.
 The judge will often ask questions as well.
 Evidentiary hearings take less than a day, so you need to be fully prepared to make your case, as you may not have another opportunity.